 Jeep Cherokee vs Grand Cherokee Comparison

 Jeep vehicles are designed with adventure in mind, but how do you choose the right model for your lifestyle?
-When it comes to the 2019 Jeep Cherokee vs. 2019 Jeep Grand Cherokee, both models sport impressive, unique features and capabilities that drivers in Lavon, Fate, and Heath don’t want to miss out on.
+When it comes to the 2019 Jeep Cherokee vs. 2019 Jeep Grand Cherokee, both models sport impressive, unique features and capabilities that drivers in Rockwall, Terrell, Rowlett, and Wylie don’t want to miss out on.

 In this detailed comparison, we at Rockwall Chrysler Dodge Jeep Ram (CDJR) will introduce you to these two models and their many similarities and differences.
 Read ahead to see how these two vehicles stack up against each other when it comes to performance, off-road readiness, and safety!